-First of all – the mugs I started with were these cuties from Walmart.
+First of all – the mugs I started with were these cuties from Walmart, but they are currently sold out.
 I knew I wanted to do a somewhat ‘ombre’ pink color look, but wasn’t sure exactly what shades, so I got some pink craft paint and started the process.

 So what did I use?

 I had on hand some of THIS PAINT from Target in Satin. and I happened to have used it on ONE mug.
 When I started my process of starting over and dropped this one in the bowl to soak it was not easy to come off.
 Which I knew must have meant it was the way to go.